 In general, students are provisionally admitted to a degree-seeking program based on a review of unofficial transcripts or other specific program admission requirements.
-However, this admission includes a condition that final and official documents and requirements must be received within 90 calendar days from the start of the term.
+However, this admission includes a condition that final and official documents and requirements must be received by Enrollment and Processing Services within 90 calendar days from the start of the term.
+Undergraduate students must submit all final and official documents by the last day of the drop/add period of the student's first semester.
 If these final and official documents and/or requirements are not received by that time, the student will not be allowed to continue class attendance.
 Financial aid will not be disbursed to a provisional/conditional student until he or she has been fully admitted as a regular student (all admission requirements have been approved by the college/program admission office).
-Students who have an unpaid balance 30 days from the start of the term will be assessed a \$100 fee.